navi-language/website/learn.md

 - The `use` keyword is used to import the `io` module from the standard library.
 - The `//` is used to comment a line.
 - The `fn` keyword is used to define a function.
-- The `main` function is the entry point of the program, the `main` function must have `throws` keyword, and it can throw an error.
+- The `main` function is the entry point of the program, the `main` function must have the `throws` keyword, and it can throw an error.
-- The `throws` keyword is used to declare a function can throw an error.
+- The `throws` keyword is used to declare a function that can throw an error.
 - The `let` keyword is used to declare a variable.
 - The `name` variable is a string type, or you can use `let name: string = "World";` to declare it.
 - The `message` variable is defined by a string interpolation (Like JavaScript) by using "``", and the `${name}` is a variable reference.